 Underlying these five neighborhoods will be three Land Use Districts.
 These districts establish the allowable primary and secondary land uses, consistent with the Candlestick Point Design for Development.
 In cases where lands are subject to the public trust, land uses are only permitted to the extent permitted under state law and consistent with the Agency's management of those lands on behalf of the State for public trust purposes.
-The three land use districts include:
+The three land use districts are shown in Figure II-1.
+The Plan Amendment describes the land use district as follows:

-- Candlestick Mixed-Use Residential District: Residential uses and some compatible local-serving retail and services characterize this district, which encompasses the residential neighborhoods of Alice Griffith, Candlestick North, Candlestick South, and Jamestown described above.
-The primary land use is residential units ranging from attached single-family homes to high-rise multi-family residential developments.
+The Candlestick Mixed Use Residential District consists of residential uses and some compatible local-serving retail and services.
+The primary land use is residential units ranging from attached single family homes to high-rise multi-family residential developments.
 Related uses also include local-serving businesses, neighborhood retail, community facilities, family child-care facilities, small professional offices, home occupations, and recreation facilities.
-This district also includes a planned neighborhood park, the final location of which has not been determined. - Candlestick Center Mixed-Use Commercial District: This land use district establishes the allowable uses within the Candlestick Center neighborhood described above.
-This mixed-use commercial area consists of small-, moderate- and large-scale retail and commercial operations, residential units, office and professional services, hotels, and entertainment uses.
-Allowable Principal uses permitted in the Candlestick Center Mixed-Use Commercial District include: residential; regional- and neighborhood-serving retail; commercial, entertainment and visitor-serving uses such as hotels, cinemas, and conference facilities; educational, arts, and community facilities including recreational, religious, and child-care facilities. - Open Space: The Open Space District consist of land owned by the Agency, City or the State to be developed into regional and local-serving public parks including appropriate recreational facilities and equipment and park maintenance areas.
-Parklands that are subject to the public trust will be managed as state or regional parks consistent with the trust.
-The primary allowed uses in the Open Space District include active recreation facilities, public art, bicycle storage, public restrooms, maintenance facilities, recreational equipment rental, and transit shelters.
-Secondary uses allowed include performing arts and restaurant uses.
-Apart from the primary and secondary uses described above, no other uses will be permitted in the Open Space District.
+This district covers the allowable land uses for the residential neighborhoods of Alice Griffith Neighborhood, Candlestick North Neighborhood, Candlestick South Neighborhood, and Jamestown Neighborhood described above.
+This District also includes a planned neighborhood park, the final location of which has not been determined.

+The Candlestick Center Mixed Use Commercial District consists of small-, moderate- and large-scale retail and commercial operations, residential units, office and professional services, hotels, and entertainment uses.
+This land use district covers the allowable uses within the Candlestick Center Neighborhood described above.

+The open space areas consist of land owned by the Agency, City or the State to be developed into regional and local-serving public parks including appropriate recreational facilities and equipment and park maintenance areas.
+Park lands that are subject to the public trust will be managed as state or regional parks consistent with the trust.
+No other uses beyond [the Principal and Secondary Uses] are permitted in open space areas.

+&lt;sup>9 Draft Plan Amendment, Redevelopment Plan for the Bayview Hunters Point Redevelopment Project, San Francisco Redevelopment Agency, May 6, 2010, Section 4.2.7-4.2.9.

+b.
+Development Controls and Fees